How to Make Banquet Boule Bread for a Holiday Crowd

 Instructions

-Add warm water, dry active yeast, sugar, honey, or maple syrup, and salt to two zip-lock bags according to the recipe.
-You will be doubling this recipe, one batch per bag.
-Squeeze the bottoms of the bags to carefully mix up the ingredients together and allow them to proof for ten minutes.
-Leave the bags open carefully sitting on your counter in a warm area to proof and activate the yeast.
+Add warm water, dry active yeast, sugar, honey (or maple syrup), and salt into two zip-lock bags according to the recipe.
+Since this is a banquet boule bread, you’ll be doubling the recipe—one batch per bag.
+Gently mix everything together, then let it sit and proof for about ten minutes.
+Leave the bags open and resting on your counter in a warm spot so the yeast can activate properly.

-After ten minutes, you will notice the yeast has been proofed with a foamy appearance.
-Next, add flour to each bag according to the recipe per batch and melted butter, or oil.
-Remove the air and zip-lock the bags closed and begin kneading the dough inside the bag for about eight to ten minutes per bag.
+Next, add the flour to each bag according to the recipe for each batch, along with melted butter or oil.
+Remove as much air as possible, zip the bags closed, and start kneading the dough right inside the bag for about eight to ten minutes per bag.
+This is what makes it such an easy crowd size bread recipe—minimal mess, maximum results.

 The First Rise